Visible Intermodal Prevention and Response team: History

 Notable special events they have worked include the Presidential Inauguration, the Special Olympics, the Democratic National Convention, NFL games and others.

-After the 2013 Los Angeles International Airport shooting TSA moved some of its 37 VIPR teams from surface-transportation settings to airports, according to TSA Administrator John Pistole.
+After the 2013 Los Angeles International Airport shooting, the TSA moved some of its 37 VIPR teams from surface-transportation settings to airports, according to TSA Administrator John Pistole.

 Purpose

 Different sources provide different statements of purpose for the VIPR teams.
 Here are a few definitions given by various sources, most of them government officials: